scidsg/project-info/hush-line/whitepaper-draft.md

 ```

 ## 6. Research
-Hush Line relies on our users to help inform us about their needs and ways in which we might be able to better support them.
+Hush Line relies on our users to inform us about their needs and how we can better support them.
 To this end, we've created interview guides, launched asynchronous surveys, and speak directly to the available individuals and organizations using Hush Line [^48][^49]:

 ### 6.1.
 Interview Guides
 - **Purpose:** The interview guides are designed to obtain in-depth, qualitative data from users about their experiences with Hush Line.
-This approach is particularly useful for understanding nuanced user behavior and preferences that might not be apparent in quantitative data.
+This approach is beneficial for understanding nuanced user behavior and preferences that might not be apparent in quantitative data.
 - **Methodology:** These interviews could be conducted using various formats, such as face-to-face, telephonic, or video calls.
-They might include open-ended questions to encourage users to share their stories and experiences in a conversational manner.
+They might include open-ended questions to encourage users to share their stories and experiences conversationally.
 - **Impact:** The insights gained from these interviews can lead to a deeper understanding of user needs, allowing Hush Line to tailor its services more effectively.
 For instance, uncovering specific pain points could lead to targeted improvements in the app's interface or functionality.

 ### 6.2.
 Asynchronous Surveys
 - **Purpose:** Asynchronous surveys offer a scalable way to collect feedback from a broad user base, allowing for a more generalized understanding of user satisfaction and areas of improvement.
-- **Methodology:** These surveys might include a mix of multiple-choice questions, Likert scale questions (for measuring attitudes), and open-ended questions.
+- **Methodology:** These surveys might include multiple-choice questions, Likert scale questions (for measuring attitudes), and open-ended questions.
 They can be distributed through email campaigns, embedded within the Hush Line app, or shared on social media platforms.
-- **Impact:** The data collected can help in identifying trends, common issues, and areas where users are most satisfied.
+- **Impact:** The data collected can help identify trends, common issues, and areas where users are most satisfied.
 This can guide strategic decisions and prioritization in the development roadmap of Hush Line.

 ### 6.3.
 Direct Communication with Users and Organizations
-- **Purpose:** Engaging directly with users and organizations helps in building a community around Hush Line and provides a platform for detailed and personalized feedback.
+- **Purpose:** Engaging directly with users and organizations helps build a community around Hush Line and provides a platform for detailed and personalized feedback.
 - **Methodology:** This might involve scheduled calls, feedback sessions, or interactive Q&A sessions with users.
 It could also include regular check-ins with organizations that use Hush Line for their operations.
-- **Impact:** Such interactions not only provide valuable insights but also foster a sense of community and loyalty among users.
+- **Impact:** Such interactions provide valuable insights and foster a sense of community and loyalty among users.
 They can reveal specific use cases and success stories that can be used for marketing and further development of Hush Line.

 ## 7. Auditing Hush Line
 Before recommending Hush Line be adopted for use cases from journalism, education, and business, we wanted to have independent audits of key areas of the application.
 All of the work below was sponsored by Open Tech Fund through their Secure Usability and Accessibility and Red Team labs [^50][^51][^52].

 ### 7.1.
 Accessibility
-In Q3-2023, A11y Lab conducted an accessibility audit of Hush Line's website and web application according to the international standard Web Content Accessibility Guidelines 2.1 (WCAG 2.1), which is divided into four principles (Perceivable, Operable, Understandable, and Robust), thirteen guidelines that contain requirements (success criteria) and three levels of conformance A, AA and AAA [^53][^54].
+In Q3-2023, A11y Lab conducted an accessibility audit of Hush Line's website and web application according to the international standard Web Content Accessibility Guidelines 2.1 (WCAG 2.1), which is divided into four principles (Perceivable, Operable, Understandable, and Robust), thirteen guidelines that contain requirements (success criteria) and three levels of conformance A, AA, and AAA [^53][^54].
 The findings included:

 - target size,
 - bypass blocks,